 Definition:

-Heroic means showing extreme bravery, courage, and strength, especially during difficult or dangerous situations.
-At first, people often recognize heroic behavior when someone steps forward to protect others or stand up for what is right.
-In addition, it actions usually involve facing fear, danger, or overwhelming odds without hesitation.
-Moreover, true heroism often comes from a desire to help others, rather than seeking personal gain or recognition.
+In addition, true heroism typically comes from a motivation to help others rather than a desire for personal gain or public attention.
 Eventually, those who act heroically leave a lasting impact on their communities and inspire future generations to be courageous and selfless.

 Today, people continue to honor heroic individuals who choose bravery over fear and kindness over selfishness.